wonkodv/hanstool/docs/WINDOWS.md

 You can add a folder to you task bar that is named `hanstool` by creating a folder somewhere.
 Then, by right clicking on the taskbar, selecting `Add Toolbar`, `New Toolbar` and choosing the `hanstool` folder, you get a new toolbar.
-The `GetTaskBarHandle` function looks for this toolbar.  the `windows.10.py` file defines a `gui_do_on_start` action that places the command window positionally over that toolbar.
+The `GetTaskBarHandle` function looks for this toolbar.
+The `windows.10.py` file defines a `gui_do_on_start` action that places the command window positionally over that toolbar.
 By calling `cmd_win_stay_on_top()`, the command window even stays on top of the tollbar most of the time.

-the DockInTaskbar function goes further and puts the command window inside the toolbar window using `SetParent`.
+The DockInTaskbar function goes further and puts the command window inside the toolbar window using `SetParent`.
 This looks and feels like a `DeskBand` which are horribly difficult (activeX, Com, ...) to get working.
 However, if your HT hangs, the Taskbar hangs as well.
 This does not happen often.
+Killing the relevant python instance helps.

 This is how it looks with a vertical Taskbar
 ![HT3 Gui Docked](./ht3-gui-docked.png)